CARC B16 Active

 What Does CO-B16 Mean?

-CARC B16 is triggered when the payer determines that a patient billed under a new patient E/M code (99201-99205 or their current equivalents) does not meet the criteria for new patient status.
-The standard industry definition — which most payers follow — requires that the patient has not received any professional services from the same physician or another physician of the same specialty within the same group practice during the previous three years.
-If the payer's records show a prior encounter within that window, the new patient code is downgraded or denied.
+CARC B16 indicates the payer denied the new patient E/M code because the patient does not meet the qualification for new patient status.
+Per CMS guidelines, a new patient is one who has not received professional services from the same physician or a physician of the same specialty in the same group practice within the previous 3 years.

 Common Causes